markwaynedeclaro/Markov-Chain-Generator/README.md

     Dictionary File : The input file that will be used as reference for the Markov Chain Logic Prefix Length : The length of the prefix
-    Suffix Length : The length of the prefix
+    Suffix Length : The length of the suffix
     Output Size : Sets as a marker for the cut-off of the generated text